My name is Jean (Pierre).

 Some audio recordings I made from friends ZL1BMW, ZL1AIX and ZL2SQ on 40m band.

-Because of local regulations and a lack of space I tryed different antennas with poor results.
+Because of local regulations and a lack of space I tryed different small verticals and wire antennas with poor results.
 At last I found the solution in a magnetic loop antenna.

-After retiring I build a magnetic loop antenna and after a few models the results where very satisfying.
+After retiring I build a magnetic loop antenna and after a lot of tests and modifications the results where very satisfying.
 For the first time I could work real DX from my location.